Tutor HuntTest QuestionsComputing QuestionsYear 10 Computing Questions

 For archiving important text documents where exact recovery is required, which compression should be used?

-What does "lossless" compression mean?
+What does "lossy" compression mean?

 Similiar Tests